 The question is: Does the record stand out of the crowd?

 If I were to judge Mirrorworld as a standalone, then it would fit slam into the European-led Power Metal crowd, no questions asked.
-Rock solid, good quality, professional execution at a very high standard.
-Fun to listen to and for sure all that will sound great on stage.
+Rock solid, good quality, professional execution at a pretty high standard.
+Fun to listen to, and – for sure – all of that will sound great on stage.

 But as it happens, we are comparing this record with their first concoction.